Cairns Region Biochar Study Tour

 1415 – 1445 Biochar Use in New Zealand – Dennis Enright – BNNZ

 1445 – 1515 Jeremy Young @ Arbor Australis – Compressor Demo

 1515 – 1530 Afternoon Tea

 1530 – 1600 Dairy & Dung beetles for better soils and pasture with Melissa Rebbeck – Climate Agriculture & Support

 1600-1630 Laying bio-based cold mix asphalt – CarbonCor Australia

 Study Tour intent

-- what works best in the soils of this region
+* what is possible for the soils of this region?

 Who Should attend?